JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_6_Bible_Study/Study_1_19_Isaiah_The_First.md

 7. With the exception of a few bits of historical prose, all of Isaiah is in verse, and it is so arranged in the Revised Standard Version.
 8. There are 17 bits of prose scattered here and there through the book.
 9. There is no such person as the Third Isaiah.
 This group of collected writings (Chapters 56-66) contains passages from both First and Second Isaiah.
 10. There is intimation in the Urantia Book that the exile priests were not altogether friendly to the Second Isaiah.
 They preserved his writings because of their sheer grandeur and beauty.
-(Urantia Book [UB 97:7.1](/en/The_Urantia_Book/97#p7_1)
+(Urantia Book <a id="s145_204"></a>[UB 97:7.1](/en/The_Urantia_Book/97#p7_1)

 ## V. Components and Composition